District Reading Plan

 -

-Comprehension: Comprehension is the ultimate goal of reading.
+Comprehension is the goal of reading.
 Instruction in this area involves teaching strategies like making predictions, asking questions, summarizing, and making inferences.
 Teachers model these strategies using both fiction and non-fiction texts, and students practice them in guided reading sessions, discussions, and writing activities.
 HMH Into Reading is our district adopted high-quality curriculum.
 Daily reading lessons in HMH Into Reading explicitly teach a particular skill or strategy before reading, which children immediately apply to help them comprehend a read-aloud or grade-level text.
 The skills repeat often throughout the school year in increasingly complex text.
 By continually spiraling through skills that are in service of texts, rather than focusing on a weekly skill, students will gradually learn to draw from many skills and strategies to comprehend what they read.

 Section B